About Us

 • Adrienne Banh, She/Her

-Adrienne is a first-generation Southeast Asian American.
+Adrienne (she/her) is a first-generation Southeast Asian American.
 She was born and raised in San Diego, located on the ancestral homeland of the Kumeyaay Nation.
 Growing up, her mother instilled a value that became the hallmark of her ambition, and that is to uplift and support people from all walks of life.
-Adrienne’s dream role is to become a clinical mental health counselor.
-At Cal Poly Humboldt, she joined CHECK IT and the MultiCultural Center.
-There she was further inspired to challenge systemic violence, specifically racist policies.
-Adrienne cares about creating a culture rooted in inclusivity, consent, and radical love.
-She holds a B.A in Psychology.
+Adrienne received her Master of Arts from the University of San Diego’s Clinical Mental Health Counseling Program.
+At her core, she values challenging systemic violence, specifically racist policies, as she cares about creating a culture rooted in inclusivity, consent, and radical love.
+Currently, she is an Associate Professional Clinical Counselor (APCC) providing psychotherapy for marginalized communities.

 Tatiana grew up in a small desert town in Southern California and has a large and diverse family.
 Her family values community.
 She is a crafter and an engineer who thrives on making things and tackling tough problems.
 Tatiana believes compassion should permeate all we do and our relationships with others are the most meaningful things we create.
 She is committed to impacting lasting positive change and encouraging those who want to learn more about the movement and help their communities.
 She currently works as a Physical Scientist and holds a Bachelor’s Degree in Environmental Resources Engineering .